 Vigils

-On an additional day of the week and for one hour, students meet one-to-one with a Guide to “keep watch.”
+On an additional day of the week and for one hour, students meet one-to-one with a Guide, who acts as a mentor, to “keep watch.”
 This time is to aid students to stay awake along the path, to cultivate watchfulness, prayer, and a resilient life of love from the heart towards God, neighbor, and creation.
-During this time, students and a Guide may spend time in prayer, read again powerful literature that helps us see afresh, enter into conversations that act as doorways into the heart of each student, or sometimes simply be in silence—whatever is most helpful.
+During this time, students and a Guide may spend time in prayer, read again powerful literature that helps us see afresh, practice the art of writing, enter into conversations that act as doorways into the heart of each student, or sometimes simply be in silence—whatever is most helpful.